evertonse/raymarching/README.md

 ## Building

 Currently I'm cross compiling from linux using mingw and running on w11.
-Look at build.sh to uncomment building from linux to linux
+Look at build.sh to uncomment building from linux to linux.
+Need C23 capable compiler (using nullptr, typeof, constexpr).

 ```
 ./build.sh